LoyolaChicagoBooks/introcs-csharp/_sources/files/fileread.txt

     includes the input file.
 You may not see it at first.
 You need to expand the folder for :file:`bin` and then :file:`Debug`.
 You see :file:`text.txt`.
 #.
 To see
-    what else is in the file system directory, you can select the Debug folder and right click and select Open Containing Folder.
+    what else is in the project directory, select
+    "Open Containing Folder" or "Open in Finder" on a Mac.
-    You should see :file:`text.txt` but not :file:`upper_text.txt`.
+    You should see project file :file:`text.txt` but not :file:`upper_text.txt`.
     Leave that operating system file folder open.
 #.
 Go back to Xamarin Studio and run the project.
 Now look at the
-    operating system :file:`Debug` folder again.
+    operating system folder again.
 You should see :file:`upper_text.txt`.
     You can open it and see that it holds an upper case version of the contents of :file:`text.txt`.